alexpanasUCLA/Udacity_blockchain_project2/blockchain/README.md

 ```

 The project is located in the folder blockchain within PROJECT_2 directory.
+Please,
+cd to blockchain directory.

  - Use npm install command to intall project dependencies.
 The folder node_modules should be generated.
   ```